 Is there motion between the bones of the head?
-Yes, there are small motions that are possible between the cranial bones are possible and occur normally.
+Yes, small motions between the cranial bones are possible and occur normally.
 These movements allow some give when there is a trauma to the head and play a role in the circulation of cerebrospinal fluid.
 Sometimes there are twists and compressions in the skull that may come from imbalanced tensions of the neck muscles that attach into the skull, or from a trauma.
 There are dural membranes within the skull that can have abnormal strain patterns.
 These can give rise to various symptoms, including headaches, neck pain, autonomic imbalance or tension.
 The techniques we use can restore normal mobility and balance.
 We have seen wonderful results over many years with these techniques when applied to the appropriate patients.

 How do you feel about MRI and X-rays?
 Medical imaging is extremely helpful to help doctors diagnose conditions.
 We also believe that medical practice has developed an over-reliance on imaging, with insufficient hands-on examination and common sense.
 Most musculoskeletal conditions require careful palpation and manual testing to correctly understand the nature of the problem.
 Imaging can’t see the effect of movement and provocative tests on reproduction of pain, alterations of joint play, tissue adherence, and locations of tenderness.
-These hand-on tests give us the understanding necessary to resolve many problems.
+These hands-on tests give us the understanding necessary to resolve many problems.
 Most patients with headache, neck pain or low back pain have common biomechanical dysfunction with inflammation that can be effectively treated with competent manual therapy, advice and exercises.
 That should be the first course of intervention in most cases.
 It can be wasteful of time and money for many patients to have extensive imaging before a thoughtful exam is completed.